Increase text size? Click Here

 The programme engages a large team of qualified screeners & a small number of community optometrists who are contracted to assist.

-The previous provider of the Kensington, Chelsea & Westminster Diabetic Eye Screening Programme, 1st Retinal Screen Ltd, took part in a research project conducted by Imperial College London.
-The IDEAS project: Incentives in Diabetic Eye Assessment by Screening.
+The previous provider of the Kensington, Chelsea & Westminster Diabetic Eye Screening Programme, 1st Retinal Screen Ltd, took part in a research project conducted by Imperial College London, called the IDEAS project: Incentives in Diabetic Eye Assessment by Screening.
 Patients under the care of 1st Retinal Screen Ltd were automatically included if they were eligible for the study (aged 16 or over, had not attended appointments or contacted the screening service for two years or more and registered with a GP Practice in Kensington, Chelsea or Westminster).
-The research has now been completed and they would like to share the findings with everyone who took part.
+The research has now been completed and Imperial College London would like to share the findings with everyone who took part.